runtimeverification/casper-proofs/README.md

 Getting Help
 ------------
-For inquiries or to report problems, feel free to report github issues or to contact us directly.
+Feel free to report GitHub issues or to contact us at: contact@runtimeverification.com